 Retinyl Palmitate (synonyms: Retinol Palmitate, Palmitate-A) is the ester of vitamin A mixed with palmitic acid.
-It is a saturated fatty acid that is different to retinol.
+It is a saturated fatty acid that is different from retinol.
 It is included in the chemical compound called retinoids.
 This substance is important for many skin care products because of the small molecular structures.
 The tiny molecules can penetrate the outer layers of skin easily.
 Besides, it will repair the lower layer of skin.

-According to the Wikipedia, Retinyl palmitate is used as an antioxidant and a source of vitamin A added to low-fat milk and also a constituent of some topically applied skin care products.
+According to Wikipedia, Retinyl palmitate is used as an antioxidant and a source of vitamin A added to low-fat milk and also a constituent of some topically applied skin care products.

 Is retinyl palmitate safe during pregnancy?